thruston/grid-banger/docs/background.rst

 approach is used automatically by these modules for locations that are undefined in OSTN15.

 Modern GPS receivers can all display coordinates in the OS grid system.
 You just need to set the display units to be 'British National Grid' or whatever similar name is used on your unit.
 Most units display the coordinates as two groups of five digits and a grid square identifier.
 The units are metres within the grid square.
-However you should note that your consumer GPS unit will **not** have a copy of the whole of OSTN15 in it.
-To show you an OSGB grid reference, your GPS will be using either a Helmert transformation, or an even more approximate Molodenksy transformation to translate from the WGS84 coordinates it is getting from the satellites.
+You can do the same on your smart phone with an app, such as “OS Locate” from the OSGB.
+However you should note that your phone or your consumer GPS unit will **not** have a copy of the whole of OSTN15 in it.
+To show you an OSGB grid reference, your device will be using either a Helmert transformation, or an even more approximate Molodenksy transformation to translate from the WGS84 coordinates it is getting from the satellites.
+Grid references that you read from most consumer devices will +/- 5m at best.

 Note that the OSGB (and therefore this module) does not cover the whole of the British Isles, nor even the whole of the UK, in particular it